Rudolf Bredow: Life

 1930–1934: he studied at the arts and crafts school in Berlin and took lessons with the graphic artist Hans Orlowski (1894–1967), the costume and stage designer Harold Bengen and the painter Max Kaus (1891–1977).
 After finishing his vocational education he became a painter and graphic artist for film, advertisement, fashion and theatre in Berlin.
 He was befriended with Bogislav Barlog and was acquainted with Erich Heckel and Karl Schmidt-Rottluff.
 1940–1942: he worked as art teacher in Berlin, afterwards did his military service in the German Armed Forces.
 1949: he became teacher for costume design and taught drawing and painting at the municipal technical college for textile industry and fashion.
-1952–1954: he was art master at the vocational school Berlin-Neukoelln and in 1954 director of the sketch courses at the dressmaker's guild Berlin.
+1952–1954: he was art master at the vocational school Berlin-Neukölln and in 1954 director of the sketch courses at the dressmaker's guild Berlin.
 Since 1955 he had been working as art teacher at private and public schools (Bad Sachsa 1955–1964; Langeoog 1957–1958; Hinterzarten 1959; Oberhausen 1961–1964, 1966–1971; Bad Honnef 1964–1966; Schloss Schwarzenberg 1971–1973; since 1973 at the public boarding school of Lower Saxony in Esens/ East Frisia).
 On 17 November 1973 Bredow died during an eye operation in Bremen.
 He was interred in Nienburg.
 Bredlow's estate became Sofie Walter's († 2005) property by order of the local court in Aurich.
 In 1989 the art collection Tumulka (Munich) took over the largest part of Bredow's works.
 The artist's written estate has been kept safe in the archive for fine arts of the Germanic National Museum in Nuremberg since 1992.